ansys/pydpf-post/docs/source/contributing.rst

 Documentation
 -------------
-Documentation for DPF-Post is generated from three sources:
+Documentation for PyDPF-Post is generated from three sources:

-- Docstrings from the classes, functions, and modules of ``ansys.dpf.post`` using `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.
+- Docstrings from the classes, functions, and modules of ``ansys-dpf-post`` using `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_.
 - Restructured test from `docs/`
 - Examples from `examples/`